Stephen-RA-King/pynamer/README.md

 It is a simplified version of the PyPI index that makes it easier for users to browse and download packages.

 The PyPI Simple Index is used by a variety of tools and libraries to download and install packages from PyPI.
 For example, the pip package manager, which is used to install and manage Python packages, uses the PyPI Simple Index to find packages.

-The PyPI Simple Index is updated every few hours
+The Index is updated every few hours.

-Using the -r argument can be used to regenerate the local file contents.
+Using the -g argument can be used to regenerate the local file contents.

 ```bash
 ~ $ pynamer -g